 RAPID's Annual Summer Intensive Training on Reconnaissance Equipment hosted at the University of Washington.

 The facility engages in a range of activities including:

 Using the Applied StreetView camera to capture continuous 360 degree imagery to assess damage following Hurricane Florence in North Carolina.

 A guardrail is all that’s left of a roadway that was on top of an earth dam washed out by Hurricane Florence.
-RAPID deployed a couple of its field technicians, plus equipment, in September 2018 to assess damage.
+RAPID deployed two of its field technicians and a small portfolio of equipment to collect data and assess the damage.

 The RAPID facility officially became operational and started supporting field deployments in September 2018.
-We have already participated in reconnaissance missions to Japan, North Carolina, Florida, Alaska, Oregon, and Indonesia.
-This website will continue to evolve as will our operations in this first year of supporting field missions and large-scale laboratory experiments.
+It has supported reconnaissance missions and research projects in Japan, New Zealand, The Bahamas, Indonesia, and in the US - California, Oregon, Washington, Iowa, Puerto Rico, Alaska, Texas, North Carolina, Montana, Tennesee, Idaho, Louisiana, and Florida.
+This website continues to evolve as will our operations of supporting field missions and large-scale laboratory experiments.